GillianBuijs/gillianbuijs.github.io/about.md

 ### My background

-I started out as a Software Tester when I was 18.
+<p>I started out as a Software Tester when I was 18.
 Manual testing was not something I enjoyed much so I soon moved to automated testing.
-I enjoyed creating solutions to make testing easier, more efficient.
-After a few years of that and performance testing, I really had the desire to do more, create more.
-I already knew how to code due to my test automation experience so I started working as a freelance software developer.
-Fast-forward to 2021 and I still love developing software as much as I did back then!
+I enjoyed creating solutions to make testing easier, more efficient. </p> <p>After a few years of that and performance testing, I really had the desire to do more, create more.
+I already knew how to code due to my test automation experience so I started working as a freelance software developer. </p> <p> In 2021 I decided to do more mobile development.
+My first personal project is now available in the playstore with more coming in the near future!</p>

 ### What can I do for you?
 * Freelance project work (remote or on-location)